-Should you need assistance we invite you to contact David or Brenden as we can advise you on this and other matters including business advice and tax matters relating to superannuation, investment property and your Executive Share Scheme offer.
+Should you need assistance we invite you to contact the team at Resources Unearthed as we can advise you on this and other matters including business advice and tax matters relating to superannuation, investment property and your Executive Share Scheme offer.
 Additionally, as contributors to Resources Unearthed, we have direct access to other professional advisors (financial, property, legal, lending/finance, health) who specialise in providing advice for those in mining and resources who are living and working overseas.

 Please take a moment now to view/download our strategy paper for mining and resources personnel who live and work overseas.